-The Endocrine Cancers Program offers evaluation, diagnosis and treatment of tumors of the thyroid, parathyroid, adrenal glands, pituitary gland, hypothalamus, and pancreas.
-It is one of the largest multidisciplinary endocrine cancer programs in the country and cares for over 1,000 patients each year.
-Our surgeons are internationally recognized for their minimally invasive techniques and their groundbreaking research in benign and malignant endocrine disorders.
+The Endocrine Program at Smilow Cancer Hospital provides patients with evaluation, diagnosis, and treatment of both cancerous and benign tumors of the thyroid, parathyroid, adrenal glands, pituitary gland, hypothalamus, and pancreas.
+It is one of the largest multidisciplinary endocrine programs in the country.

-The Endocrine Cancers Program collaborates closely with the Smilow Cancer Genetics and Prevention Program to screen and evaluate patients who may have hereditary thyroid cancer.
+In collaboration with the Smilow Cancer Hospital Cancer Genetics and Prevention Program, patients are screened and evaluated for hereditary endocrine tumor disease.
 In addition, clinical trials testing new therapies and treatment options are offered to patients with medullary or anaplastic thyroid cancer.

 Patients treated by our Program benefit from highly specialized procedures, such as innovative, minimally invasive operations.
 The emphasis of the Program is on the safest, most successful surgery with the least amount of discomfort, scarring, and the fastest recovery time for every patient.
 Your treatment plan will be tailored to your individual diagnosis and referrals to support services will be provided as needed.

 - Minimally Invasive Parathyroidectomy: Removal of one or more of the parathyroid glands, which are small, pea-shaped glands located in the neck on either side of the trachea and next to the thyroid gland.
 This is performed with a focused approach, often using a gentle, local, cervica block anesthesia technique.
 This enables the patient to vocalize during surgery, ensuring the vocal cords are protected.